 In dystopic popular culture we see the tendency to towards the absurd, movies mimicking one another.
 It is the sense of doing again what has been done before, but not quite because books and movies change small details within them – one time it’s set in some outer-space station, at other times the setting is in an after-human land, or where the machine has turned against us.
-If only we weren’t as cynical as we are now, for it only achieves its comic (but not humorous) effect; this is tragic disdain for the human: a self-mocking apocalyptic scenario gets re-instated over and over again, we also don’t really believe in the apocalypse (imagine humans without hope; we are incapable of resignation).
+If only we weren’t so cynical.
+Why is there a tragic disdain for the human?
+While a self-mocking apocalyptic scenario gets re-instated over and over again, we also don’t really believe in the apocalypse (imagine humans without hope; we are incapable of resignation).
 Someone said that it in its highest order dark humour obliterates laughter altogether, or rather transmutes it into despair.
 When it comes to the real however, it is the refusal to treat tragic materials as tragic that is the greatest strength we currently possess.

 The many books/movies objectifying the human: people using people as furniture, films depicting some kind of eventual demise, functional extensions of the body, debasement of world order etc…This coupled with the perception of it in form of unimaginative shock, and steeped with the intention of eliciting a sense of disorientation.
 It is absurd, grotesque and a form of self-parody.
-It is one hundred percent what we do not need.
+It is also one hundred percent what we do not need.
 It is, according to some, the ‘natural’ aesthetic expression of estrangement and alienation which grips humankind when belief in an apparently perfect natural order is weakened or destroyed, or is not apparent any longer.